How to become a cognitive behavioural therapist

 University

-You'll usually need an accredited postgraduate qualification in cognitive behavioural therapy and experience of working in mental health.
+You'll usually need an accredited postgraduate course in cognitive behavioural therapy and experience of working in mental health.

 - mental health nursing